-ENCOURAGE INTEGRATED SETTLEMENT PATTERNS POLICY STATEMENTS WHAT THIS MEANS/REQUIRES POLICY GUIDELINES RELATED LEGIS /POLICIES Policy 41 Ensure that development proposals provide an adequate and equitable distribution of social facilities, recreational space and public institutions The City and other spheres of government and bodies responsible for the provision of social facilities, recreational spaces and public institutions should: ensure that adequate provision is made for social facilities, recreational spaces and public institutions when commenting on development applications; create a balance between addressing critical backlogs, and addressing the needs of new development areas; prepare medium-term plans and budgets for the acquisition of land and the development of facilities; provide fewer facilities of a better quality where resources are too scarce to accommodate all requirements; and spatially distribute social facilities, recreational spaces and public institutions dublic institutions to guide the provision and distribution of social facilities, recreational spaces and public institutions (Refer Table 5.11 and 5.12) P41.1 Compatible social facilities, recreational spaces and public institutions of a similar scale/threshold, travel mode and distance should be clustered together in civic precincts to reinforce one another, increase their convenience of use, and increase safety and security.
-P41.2 Encourage the multi-functional use of social facilities, places for cultural practices, recreational spaces and public institutions.
-P41.3 The requirement to provide 1.8ha of POS /1000 persons will remain consistent with Provincial Circular LG/ PB.15/1986 until the City has prepared a recreational open space operational policy or unless this circular is updated by PG:WC.
+Ensure that development proposals provide an adequate and equitable distribution of social facilities, recreational space and public institutions

+The City and other spheres of government and bodies responsible for the provision of social facilities, recreational spaces and public institutions should:

+- ensure that adequate provision is made for social facilities, recreational spaces and public institutions when commenting on development applications; - create a balance between addressing critical backlogs, and addressing the needs of new development areas; - prepare medium-term plans and budgets for the acquisition of land and the development of facilities; - provide fewer facilities of a better quality where resources are too scarce to accommodate all requirements; and - spatially distribute social facilities, recreational spaces and public institutions according to a hierarchy of types (see Appendix F).

+The City must develop policies and guidelines to guide the provision and distribution of social facilities, recreational spaces and public institutions (Refer Table 5.11 and 5.12)

+- P41.1 Compatible social facilities, recreational spaces and public institutions of a similar scale/threshold, travel mode and distance should be clustered together in civic precincts to reinforce one another, increase their convenience of use, and increase safety and security. - P41.2 Encourage the multi-functional use of social facilities, places for cultural practices, recreational spaces and public institutions. - P41.3 The requirement to provide 1.8ha of POS /1000 persons will remain consistent with Provincial Circular LG/PB.15/1986 until the City has prepared a recreational open space operational policy or unless this circular is updated by PG:WC.
 In the interim, Table 5.11 and Table 5.12 will guide the provision, distribution and design of social facilities and recreational spaces.
-Western Cape Land Use Planning Ordinance (No 15 of 1985)and associated regulations Guidelines for Human Settlement Planning and Design (2000) City's Cultural Heritage Strategy (2005) City's Coast to Coast Greenway (1982) City's Floodplain and River Corridor Management Policy (2009)